The message to Laodicea: God’s rebuke and counsel

 Laodicea’s water supply had to be brought six miles from hot springs, and by the time it reached Laodicea it was an unpalatable lukewarm.

-Paul does not write directly to the church in Laodicea, but he instructs that his letter to the Colossians should be sent to Laodicea (Col 4:16).
+Paul does not write directly to the church in Laodicea, but in his letter to the Colossians he expresses his concern for the Laodiceans, and he gave an express instruction that his letter to the Colossians should be sent to Laodicea (Col 2:1; 4:16).
 Thus Paul had the same concerns for the Laodiceans as he had for the Colossians.

 In his letter to the Colossians (and thus to Laodicea), Paul emphasizes the preeminence of Christ (Col 1:15-19) as head of the Church.
 He warns against false doctrine and worldliness (Col 2:8,16,17,20-22), exalting the Colossians to live in Christ (Col 2:6,7), setting their affections on Heavenly things (Col 3:1,2).